svela89/hello-world-1/README.md

 # hello-world
-Create a branch, pull, commit, merge
+Create a branch, commit, pull, merge and celebrate!